Estimates of Funding for Various Research, Condition, and Disease Categories (RCDC)

 The table below displays the annual support level for various research, condition, and disease categories based on grants, contracts, and other funding mechanisms used across the National Institutes of Health (NIH), as well as disease burden data published by the National Center for Health Statistics (NCHS) at the Centers for Disease Control & Prevention (CDC).

 The NIH does not expressly budget by category.
-The annual estimates reflect amounts that change as a result of science, actual research projects funded, and the NIH budget.
+The annual estimates reflect amounts that change because of science, actual research projects funded, and the NIH budget.
 The research categories are not mutually exclusive.
 Individual research projects can be included in multiple categories so amounts depicted within each column of this table do not add up to 100 percent of NIH-funded research.